-While it’s true that these meatballs aren’t exactly a good fit for pasta and marinara, you can put them in wraps, tacos, or burritos and even make them into meatball sliders.
-They’d be delicious in a taco salad or in a bowl full of rice and fajita veggies.
-But if you don’t want to mess with all of that, just serve ‘em up as is with a little salsa, sour cream, or smoky garlic aioli.
-And then stick a little flag in them.
-Or not!
-I happen to like little flags, okay?
+While it's true that these meatballs aren't exactly a good fit for pasta and marinara, you can put them in wraps, tacos, burritos, and even make them into meatball sliders.
+They'd be delicious in a taco salad or in a bowl full of rice and fajita veggies.
+But if you don't want to mess with all of that, just serve 'em up as is with a little salsa, sour cream, or smoky garlic aioli.

 - 2 teaspoons ground cumin